CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 2. Copying the working project folder to the build image
 3. Run the restore command to download the dependencies
 4. Compile and publish the output of the project
-5. Switch to the hosting image and copy the published output to the final image
+5. Switch to the hosting image
+6. Copy the published output to the final image
+7. Copy the media files to the final image
-6. Set the entrypoint to the binary output of the main project
+8. Set the entrypoint to the binary output of the main project

 ## 3.2 Modify the UmbWeb.csproj project file to include Media